Claude Debussy (1862-1918) was a French composer of the late Romantic period and early Modern period.

 The name for Debussy’s period, Impressionist, comes from an 1872 oil painting by Claude Monet (1840-1926) called Impression, Sunrise (Schonberg 453).

-With pitch collections such as the pentatonic scale and the whole-tone scale, it is possible to construct melodies that wander without a destination in a manner that is suggestive of a dream.
+With pitch collections like the pentatonic scale and the whole-tone scale, it is possible to construct melodies that wander without a destination in a manner suggestive of a dream.

 The Character of Debussy